Frederick, Count Palatine of Zweibrücken: Life

 Frederick was born in Zweibrücken in 1616 as the elder son of John II, Count Palatine of Zweibrücken.
 He succeeded his father in 1635.
 During his reign, Palatinate-Zweibrücken was devastated during the Thirty Years' War.

 The population of the duchy had decreased to a mere tenth of the population during the turn of the Century.
 Most of his castles were destroyed and he spent most of his reign moving between residences.
 In 1650 he settled for a few years in Castle Kirkel after its reconstruction.
 He carefully attempted to rebuild his shattered duchy.

 Frederick died in Veldenz Castle in 1661 and is buried alongside other counts/dukes of the house's line, in the crypt of Alexander's Church (Alexanderskirche) in Zweibrücken, built in 1493 by his ancestor Alexander, Count Palatine of Zweibrücken.
 Without any male heirs, the elder branch of the House of Palatinate-Zweibrücken became extinct.
 Palatinate-Zweibrücken was inherited by Frederick Louis.

 Marriage

-Frederick married Anna Juliane of Nassau-Saarbrücken (1617–1667), daughter of Count William Louis, on 6 April 1640 and had the following children:
+Frederick married Countess Anna Juliane of Nassau-Saarbrücken (1617–1667), daughter of Count William Louis, on 6 April 1640 and had the following children: